adu013/Rust-Demo/2-variables/README.md

 ## 2.3 Variable Shadowing

-- An immutable variable can be shadowed by declaring a second variable with the same name as first
+- A variable can be shadowed by declaring a second variable with the same name as first
 - The second variable must be declared with a `let` keyword

 ```rust